 Yamaha APX600 also brings some quality value to the table.
 It comes with an under-saddle piezo-electric pickup along with an active preamp system.
 In terms of features, it is much similar to the Fender one, having a built-in tuner, volume knob, and easy-to-use 3-band EQ.

-The one advantage APX model have is, it’s preamp works on 2 AA batteries that are much more gig friendly than the standard 9-volt batteries that you commonly find on other guitars.
+The one advantage the APX model has is, its preamp works on 2 AA batteries that are much more gig friendly than the standard 9-volt batteries that you commonly find on other guitars.

 But, other than that, the Fender guitar has a solid edge over the APX model.
 Whether I talk about the versatility in the tone or the overall quality of the sound, CD-60SCE electronics wins over APX600.